-Liszt spent nearly seven years on an Italiante opera, Sardanapalo, based on Lord Byron's tragedy of 1821.
-Working intermittently on the project, he abandoned a continuous draft in 1852.
+Liszt spent almost seven years on an Italiante opera, Sardanapalo, based on Lord Byron's tragedy of 1821.
+Working intermittently on the project, he abandoned a continuous particell in 1852.

-Listen to the world premiere recording, and explore the stages of research from silent manuscript to premiere and CD release.
-More detailed historical research is available in this article for the Journal of the Royal Musical Association.
+Listen to the world premiere recording, and explore the stages of research from the N4 manuscript to concert premiere and CD release.
+The full research story is available in this article for the Journal of the Royal Musical Association.

 Scena e duetto (soprano and tenor)